Disclaimer

 7. System Logging

 System logs are chronological records of events occurring on the system, generated by the kernel, system services, and applications.
 They are indispensable for troubleshooting problems, auditing security events, and understanding system behavior over time.
-Modern Linux systems primarily use systemd-journald
+Modern Linux systems primarily use systemd-journald, while traditional syslog also remains relevant.

 Modern Logging systemd-journald